Guilouf/Stage_IRISA/README.md

 - Python 3.5

 > All presented modules can downloaded and installed using pip
-    ("pip install module_name --user")
+    (`pip install module_name --user`)

 - Pyasp: A binding between ASP and python.
-Can be tricky with windows, the path in the module leading to gringo and clasp may have to be hardcoded if problems appears
+Can be tricky with windows, the path in the module leading to gringo and clasp may have to be hardcoded if problems appears.
+ This module contains the binary of gringo(v4) and clasp
 - Biopython, library used to download and parse GenBank annotation files
 - Matplotlib, used to draw the heatmap style table
 - Numpy, used to handle matrices